 How old should you be to attend Bay Area Shakespeare Camps?

-We have camps for children ages 4 to 18!
-4 years old through 6 years old for Shakespeare Sprites, 7 years old (or going into 2nd grade) through 13 years old (or going into 8th grade) for our Shakespeare Players camps, and 12 years old (or going into 7th grade) through 18 years old (or going into college) for our Upstart Crows Camp for Teens and our Advanced Shakespeare Workshop.
+We have camps for children ages 7 to 18!
+7 years old (or going into 2nd grade) through 13 years old (or going into 8th grade) for our Shakespeare Players camps, and 12 years old (or going into 7th grade) through 18 years old (or going into college) for our Upstart Crows Camp for Teens and our Advanced Shakespeare Workshop.
 We leave it to the parents' discretion to decide whether their 12 or 13-year-old will most benefit from being the oldest in a younger camp or youngest in an older camp.

 The age criteria are based on a few different variables, but its primary intent is to try and ensure that the camper's experience is a positive and enjoyable one.
 Campers must be the appropriate age at the start of the camp session.